 Veronica Torres holds a Master of Arts degree in Child Development from California State University, Los Angeles.
 She joined Child360 in March 2018, and brings niche experience with data and evaluation related to children with special needs in the classroom.
 In her current role, Ms. Torres maintains the co-data management of Quality Start Los Angeles’ iPinwheel coaching and site information, and develops monthly reports to identify trends, needs and data accuracy.
 Other responsibilities involve performing on-site monitoring and compliance visits, and verifying data collection and accuracy.
 Previously, Ms. Torres had an integral role at the Los Angeles Unified School District, gathering, analyzing and verifying Special Education data accuracy and progress as it pertained to compliance with the Modified Consent Decree with special education law.
 She has over eight years of research and evaluation experience, 14 years of Early Education experience, and serves her community on various committees and boards.

 Specialized Child360 programs

 Alex has a Master of Public Health degree from UCLA.
 She joined Child360 in December 2006.
-Among her projects, she directs an evaluation of Child360’s Program Leadership model, which describes the implementation and outcomes of Program Leadership Consultation, the Directors’ Institute, and Provider Network Meetings.
-Other recent projects include program evaluations of health and wellness programs, which focused on obesity prevention among preschool-age children.
-Prior to her tenure at Child360, Zepeda worked for the UCLA Center for Healthier Children, Families & Communities.
+Currently, she is involved in the data review and rating process for the local QRIS, Quality Start Los Angeles, and is the study liaison for First 5 California’s Dual Language Learner Pilot Study.
+Her recent projects include evaluations of the Program Leadership Consultation and preschool obesity prevention program, as well as, a study on preschool teacher turnover and retention.
+Prior to her tenure at Child360, Alex worked on school readiness projects at the UCLA Center for Healthier Children, Families & Communities.